Box Jumps

 4. 04

-Land softly on the box with both feet at the same time.
+Land softly on the box with both feet at the same time, absorbing impact by bending your knees slightly.

 5. 05